 How to Prepare to Grill Brussel Sprouts

-Prepare them for cooking by:
+Prepare them for grilling or roasting by:

 - Start off by cutting trimming the base of the brussels sprouts just to clean the base up and pluck and discard any loose leaves.